 If you’re feeling creative, take on a DIY wreath.
 If that sounds like too much work [raises hand], pick up one of the many beautiful ready-made options.

 Go all out if you love doing it!
 You will also bring joy to the people in your community, which is lovely.

 If it sounds like too much work [raises hand again], I’ve found that even a single strand of colored bulbs around our front window brings us a lot of holiday joy.

 Put up indoor Christmas decorations.

-It’s so much fun to see my kids’ excitement as they dive into the Christmas and Hanukkah bins and rediscover all their favorite decorations.
+It’s so much fun to see my kids’ excitement as they dive into the holiday bins and rediscover all their favorite decorations.

 I love how festive our house feels in December!